 Well, Power Query accesses, cleans, and transforms all that messy data and displays it in a way that Excel loves and can work with.
 The best thing is that the next time you receive the same ugly file, all you need to do is press the Refresh button and your data will automatically be cleaned up and displayed the correct way!

 So no more formulas, text to columns, trim spaces, vlookup, find & replace, etc.

 You have all that functionality in Power Query at the press of a menu command!
 Now your life has just become a lot…well, a hell of a lot easier 🙂

-Apart from cleaning data, Power Query can append or merge two separate tables together (bye bye VLOOKUP!) as well as create extra columns in your data which can display your custom calculations!
+Apart from cleaning data, Power Query can append or merge two separate tables together (bye-bye VLOOKUP!) as well as create extra columns in your data that can display your custom calculations!

 You can use Power Query to perform transformations that would be very complex in VBA or SQL.
 So goodbye VBA coding 🙂 🙂 🙂

 So how do I get your hands on this super awesome add-in…I hear you say?

 First, you need to have Microsoft Office 2010 Professional Plus with Software Assurance.
 If you do not have this then you will need to upgrade to Office 365 using this link: